czarinamlozada/olist-sql-analysis/README.md

 ### 3. Leverage High-Performing Categories

-The Health & Beauty category generated the highest allocated revenue.
+The Health & Beauty category generated the highest product revenue.
 The business could use targeted promotions and complementary-product recommendations to further increase sales in high-performing categories.

 ## Tools & Skills